 After a court-ordered mediation held on October 15, 2018, the parties agreed to a class action settlement of \$5.4 million, subject to court approval.
 The plaintiffs' motion for preliminary approval of the settlement was filed on January 4, 2019, and the court held a hearing on the motion on February 12, 2019.
 On February 14, 2019, the court granted preliminary approval of the settlement.
+The court granted final approval of the settlement on September 3, 2019, and we expect to fund the settlement on or before September 24, 2019.
 In connection with the settlement, we modified our existing written policies for California to expressly confirm that ABM service workers are not required to use personal cell phones for work purposes and began centralizing the process and implementing technology for such employees to request reimbursement for personal cell phone use due to work.
-A hearing on final approval of the settlement is scheduled to be held on September 3, 2019.